Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Introduction

 \section{Introduction}

 At the heart of training artificial neural networks (ANNs) is the calculation of adjustments that need to be made to parameters given some data.
 This calculation is used in tandem with an optimization procedure, such as a stochastic hill climbing procedure, to then alter the ANN's actual parameters in order to ensure it makes better future predictions.
 This adjustment process entails using an algorithm that can conduct credit assignment, i.e., the task of determining the contribution that individual neuronal units (within the ANN) make to the system's overall error.
-To conduct credit assignment and compute weight updates in state-of-the-art networks today, back-propagation of errors (backprop) \cite{rumelhart1986learning} is the popular algorithm of choice.
-While backprop provides a theoretical basis for training networks, i.e. gradient descent, it also presents practical challenges, particularly due to the problems of exploding/vanishing gradients \cite{glorot2010understanding}.
+To conduct credit assignment and compute weight updates in state-of-the-art networks today, backprop \cite{rumelhart1986learning} is the popular algorithm of choice but has been long criticized as neuro-biologically implausible \cite{crick1989recent}.
+While backprop provides a theoretical basis for training networks, i.e. gradient descent, it also presents practical challenges, e.g., exploding/vanishing gradients \cite{glorot2010understanding}.

 In order to deal with the problems posed by backprop, researchers must resort to tricks and heuristics, e.g., careful initialization of weights, often following from a network-specific analysis of backprop's learning dynamics \cite{glorot2010understanding,he2015delving,Sussillo14,MishkinM15} or modifying network structure, for example by using ReLU instead of sigmoid activations.
-Challenges such as these often prevent new users from training networks to accuracies that approach state of the art and divert attention from designing models that can solve defined problems.
-Furthermore, backprop is purely sequential in nature -- layers must be updated in order, reducing opportunities for parallelization.
+Challenges such as these prevent new users from exploiting the benefits of deep learning in novel applications (that have no pre-trained models) and divert attention from designing models that can solve defined problems.
+Furthermore, backprop is sequential in nature -- layers are updated in order, reducing opportunities for parallelization.
 This limits how well we can exploit the processing power afforded by multi-CPU/GPU setups.